cucumber/docs/content/cucumber/step-definitions.md

  //TODO
 ```

-Your step definitions are the "glue" to the actual code (in this example, a factory method to decide which page to open).
+And have your step definitions be the glue to the actual code (in this example, a factory method to decide which page to open).
+You can also use step definitons to hide implementation details by calling several reusable helper methods from one.

-This helps in a number of ways:
+This helps in a number of ways,

-1. Less steps and more easily maintainable steps.
+1. Less and more easily maintainable steps.
 2. Increased Scalablility: Adding tests for a new functionality with the same underlying *behaviour* is easier.
 3. Concise and easy to understand tests.

-You can use the same method to write steps for validating a webpage, clicking a button, etc. - each with their own helper methods.
+You can tacke other behaviours like *validating a webpage, clicking a button, etc* the same way.

 We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.
 Also, using [Data Tables](/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.